How to Make Apple Pie Filling

 Apple Pie Filling Recipe you will love!

 It’s apple season and I’m so excited to be making allllll the apple desserts.
-Apple dump cake, apple butter, apple sauce, apple turnovers, apple cider and of course this homemade apple pie filling are just some of the apple recipes on my list to bake this month.
+Apple dump cake, apple butter, apple sauce, apple turnovers, apple cider and of course this homemade apple pie filling are just some of the recipes that use apples on my list to bake this month.

 So if you’re going apple picking, a homemade pie filling and the best flaky pie crust is the ultimate way to enjoy the apple harvest this year.